BU-ISCIII/relecov-tools/README.md

     -m, --metadata PATH             Origin file containing metadata -o, --output_dir,               Directory where the generated output will be saved.
     -e, --excel_sheet TEXT          Optional: Name of the sheet in excel file to validate.
-    -r, --registry TEXT             Path to registry (JSON file) with validated samples and their unique IDs.
     --upload_files                  Wether to upload the resulting files from validation process or not.
     -l, --logsum_file TEXT          Required if --upload_files.
 Path to the log_summary.json file merged from all previous processes, used to check for invalid samples.